-There were no reported Hate Crimes for the years 2018, 2019, & 2020.
+There were no reported Hate Crimes for the years 2019 or 2020.
+There was one (1) reported hate crime in 2021.

 Off Campus Organizations Crimes and Safety Hazard Monitoring

 BMCC does not have facilities for housing or sleeping.
 The College does not maintain any off-campus buildings or property.
 The College does not have any recognized off-campus student organizations, buildings or property.